telerik/ajax-docs/controls/ajax/getting-started/radajax-advantages.md

 1. Drag and drop the AJAX Manager control on your form

-1. Set the AJAX relations using a single dialog in Visual Studio .Net design mode
+1. Set the AJAX relations using a single dialogue in Visual Studio .Net design mode

 Figure 2: A **RadAjaxManager** designer, visible when the Smart tag is clicked.
 >caption

 ![Ajax results](images/Manager1_Form.png)

-Once the AJAX Manager is placed on the form you need to use its configuration dialog to define the AJAX relations among the controls on the page, i.e. which controlsshould initiate AJAX request and which controls should be updated by each respective AJAX request.For example:
+Once the AJAX Manager is placed on the form you need to use its configuration dialog to define the AJAX relations among the controls on the page, i.e. which controls should initiate AJAX request and which controls should be updated by each respective AJAX request.For example:

 * "Message Body" UpdatePanel - Trigger 1: The needs to be updated when an **e-mail item** is clicked